Asit-12/Asitgitrepo/README.md

 result = dot_product(vector_a, vector_b)
 print(f"The dot product of {vector_a} and {vector_b} is: {result}")
 ```
+!!! danger
+    Be cautious when using large vectors, as the calculations may take longer.

 ## **Invention of vector dot product**
 > The dot product, also known as the scalar product, was not invented by a single person,</br>